aikesha/Robotics-II-Control-and-Modelling-Laboratory/README.md

 # Robotics II: Control and Modelling Laboratory [ROBT 403]
-### Note: This refository is made for laboratory assignments.
+### Note: This repository was created for laboratory assignments.

 ## Laboratory 1-2
 * Ubuntu Installation